spuxx1701/potber-client/README.md

 # potber

 This is a mobile-first web client for the german internet forum [forum.mods.de](https://forum.mods.de) built with [ember.js](https://emberjs.com/).
-If you're looking for the potber API, you can find it [here](https://github.com/spuxx1701/potber-api).
+If you're looking for potber-api, you can find it [here](https://github.com/spuxx1701/potber-api).

 ## Table of contents